swisnl/filament-activitylog/README.md

 ### Values

-These values of the attributes are formatted using value formatters.
+The values of the attributes are formatted using value formatters.
 You can add your own value formatters by registering them in the `FilamentActivitylogAttributeTableFormatter` facade.

 ```php
 <?php